brandonoregan/reverie/README.md

 # Reverie Reading
-An eccommerce application.
+An eCommerce application.

 ## Description
-Reverie Reading is a simple yet elegant eccommerce application that contains all the necesssary features you would expect of an online shopping application.
+Reverie Reading is a simple yet elegant eCommerce application that contains all the necessary features you would expect of an online shopping application.

 ## Preview